jzrake/embed-python-macos/README.md

     cp -r $pydist/Python python36
     cp -r $pydist/lib/python3.6/lib-dynload python36

 The last line copies the contents of Python's `lib-dynload` directory.
 It contains shared object files for libraries like `zlib` and `cmath`.
-In the end we can reduce the size of this directory (from ~12 MB to less than 1) by removing libraries we don't need.
+In the end we can reduce the size of this directory (it's ~12 MB) by removing libraries we don't need.
 But for now just copy the whole thing.
 Your `python36` directory should now contain the following files:

     include
     Python
     lib-dynload
     python36.zip

 In order to use the Python shared library on a different system, we need to bundle it with the application.
 We also need to modify the shared library itself to reflect its migration from the path specific to your system, to the application bundle.
-Rename the shared library's `id` attribute to reflects this:
+Rename the shared library's `id` attribute to reflect this:

     chmod u+w python36/Python
     install_name_tool -id @executable_path/../Resources/python36/Python python36/Python